Q: What is included in the price of the cruise?

 Q: What is the bed configuration in cabins?

-A: All double occupancy staterooms have two twin beds, which can be converted to a double-sized bed.
+A: All double occupancy staterooms have two twin beds, which can be converted to a Royal King-sized bed.

 Q: Can the ship accommodate special dietary needs?